The Experiences You Can’t Miss On A First Trip To Paris

 Here’s Kristen learning how to make macaroons

-2 – Macaroon making class at Galeries Lafayette.
-This was another fantastic tour on which we learned how to make 2 different types of macaroons, the classic French pastry.
-It’s a lot harder than it looks and it has a steep learning curve!
-But we learned how to create the shells and make the ganache.
+Macaron making class at Galeries Lafayette – This was another excellent tour on which we learned how to make 2 different types of macarons, the classic French pastry.
+It’s actually a lot harder than it looks and it has a steep learning curve!
+The class leader showed us how to create the shells and make the ganache, which was a lot of fun.
 You can book it here.

 Beautiful stained glass windows in Sainte Chapelle